tpascarella/sr50/docs/investing/human-capital.md

 Deep Work is how you are able to learn hard things quickly.
 This requires distraction free concentration on a cognitively demanding task.
 Pushing on the current capacity of your abilities is the only thing that will force you to improve.
 It's the cognitive equivalent of Starting Strength.

+[This article](https://blog.doist.com/deep-work/) is a great introduction to the concepts, as well as a cliffnotes version of the training regimen.

 ### Advantages

 - Offers the highest ROI of any type of investment.